navidrome/website/content/en/docs/usage/integration/authentication.md

 With externalized authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
 The header can be changed via the `ExtAuth.UserHeader` configuration option.

+When using external authentication, you can configure `ExtAuth.LogoutURL` to redirect users to your authentication provider's logout endpoint after they log out of Navidrome.
+This ensures users are fully logged out of both Navidrome and the external auth provider (SSO, OIDC, etc.).

 If a user is successfully authenticated by the proxy but does not exist in the Navidrome database, it will be created with a random password.
 The first user created in a fresh installation (whether through externalized authentication or direct login) will always be an admin user.

 You might also be interested in the `EnableUserEditing` option, which allows disabling the User page that lets users change their Navidrome password.